Researcher Services Librarian

 The information provided on this site is intended as a guide to copyright at the University of California, and should not be taken as legal advice.”

 “This Code of Best Practices provides visual-arts professionals with a set of principles addressing best practices in the fair use of copyrighted materials.
 It describes how fair use can be invoked and implemented when using copyrighted materials in scholarship, teaching, museums, archives, and in the creation of art.”

 An excellent summary of when copyrighted works enter the public domain.
 Author: Peter B. Hirtle

 The DIRC is an interactive decision tree program to help you determine what you need to do to legally use a specific image for a specific purpose.
 At each stage it has a brief description of the issue at hand as well as links for more detailed discussions of those issues.

-Kenneth Crews, director of the Columbia University Copyright Advisory Office and Melissa A. Brown recently (June, 2011)published a series of studies on this subject.
-Topics include:
+Kenneth Crews, director of the Columbia University Copyright Advisory Office authored this study.